Azure/azure-functions-core-tools/README.md

 run     Run a function directly
 ```

-For consistency, the `func init` command can also be invoked via `func function app init`.
+For consistency, the `func init` command can also be invoked via `func functionapp init`.

 ```
 func functionapp init